core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 A peer can run KUDOS for active rekeying at any time, or for a variety of more compelling reasons.
 These include the (approaching) expiration of the OSCORE Security Context, approaching the limits for the corresponding key usage {{I-D.ietf-core-oscore-key-limits}}, the enforcement of application policies, and the (approaching) exhaustion of the OSCORE Sender Sequence Number space.

 The expiration time of an OSCORE Security Context and the key usage limits are hard limits.
-Once reached them, a peer MUST stop using the keying material in the OSCORE Security Context for exchanging application data with the other peer and has to perform a rekeying before resuming secure communication.
+Once reached, a peer MUST stop using the keying material in the OSCORE Security Context for exchanging application data with the other peer and has to perform a rekeying before resuming secure communication.

 Before starting KUDOS, the two peers share the OSCORE Security Context CTX\_OLD.
 In particular, CTX\_OLD is the most recent OSCORE Security Context that a peer has with the other peer, before initiating the KUDOS procedure or upon having received and successfully verified a divergent KUDOS message.
 During an execution of KUDOS, a temporary OSCORE Security Context CTX\_TEMP is also derived.